 How Contributory Negligence Works

-If a jury finds that both the defendant’s negligence and the plaintiff’s own negligence contributed to cause an accident, Virginia law prohibits any recovery by the plaintiff.
-The defendant’s negligence could be far greater than the plaintiff’s, but as long as the plaintiff shares some blame, they receive nothing.
+If a jury finds that both the defendant’s negligence and the plaintiff’s own negligence contributed to cause an accident, Virginia law may prohibit any recovery by the plaintiff.

 Overcoming Contributory Negligence Arguments